grunt-gallery/grunt-digital-audit/backups.md

 Staff at grunt can set their Mac and PC computers to do automated backups at set intervals.
 These backups can be made with a subscription-based backup service such as [Backblaze](https://www.backblaze.com/cloud-backup), or to a NAS file server located on-site at grunt.

 Both of these options are good choices for grunt.
-Over the long-term, a NAS would be cheaper and more cost-effective than a subscription-based backup service.
+Over the long term, a NAS would be cheaper and more cost-effective than a subscription-based backup service.
 The downside to a NAS would be that backups can only be done when the computer is connected to the same computer network as the NAS, which might limit backups to only be done on-site.